South Dakota IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in South Dakota?

 South Dakota IOLTA trust accounts are governed by South Dakota Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the South Dakota IOLTA program.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the South Dakota IOLTA program.

 How often must South Dakota attorneys reconcile their IOLTA accounts?